tweag/python-monorepo-example/content/blog/2022-09-14-bazel-nix-migration-experience/index.md

 ---

 I’ve recently been learning how to use [Bazel][bazel-build] and [Nix][nixpkgs] to build projects.
-Reading documentation and playing around with [codelabs][codelabs] is a great way to get started, but when learning a new technology there comes a point where you have to start applying it for real to make further progress.
+Reading documentation and playing around with [codelab exercises][codelabs] is a great way to get started, but when learning a new technology there comes a point where you have to start applying it for real to make further progress.
 To this end I decided to migrate an old hobby project of mine to use Bazel.
 This post describes my experience and I hope serves as a